On this Page:

 All other courses: First repeats allowed all registration periods

-Second repeats: Due to the high demand for Math courses, second repeats are only allowed during Summer quarters.
+Second repeats: Due to the high demand for Math courses, second repeats are only allowed during Summer quarters - registration periods II & III.
 This is a strict policy.
 Please email our office for help registering.

 Many Math Major students are interested in coursework that will be directly applicable to industry.
 Although this is not the focus of pure math degrees, courses like Probability, Optimization, Discrete Math Modelling and Combinatorics are some of the department’s most popular courses that can be used towards math majors.